RosettaCommons/documentation/application_documentation/rna/rnp-ddg.md

 The Rosetta-Vienna ΔΔG method is used to calculate relative binding affinities for RNA-protein complexes.

 ##Code and demo
 All code is located in `src/apps/public/rnp_ddg/`.
 A demo of the Rosetta-Vienna ΔΔG method is available in `demos/public/rnp_ddg/`.
+Rosetta-Vienna ΔΔG is also available as a [ROSIE webserver](http://rosie.graylab.jhu.edu/rnp_ddg).

 ## The Rosetta-Vienna ΔΔG workflow
 1. Relax a starting structure